Explore Civil Rights History in Albany, Georgia

 Albany eventually turned to the rails for transportation, becoming a rail center by the turn of the 20th century after finding that low water and sandbars in the Flint River made steamboat navigation unreliable.
 Union Station, which united the seven railroads that served as many as 55 trains daily, is now the home of the Thronateeska Heritage Center.
 Industry and commerce followed the railroads, and an active arts community ensured cultural as well as economic growth.

 Today, Albany is riding high, thanks to a private-public partnership that is redeveloping the downtown by playing up the area’s premier natural resource – the Flint River.
-The centerpiece of the redevelopment is the Flint RiverQuarium, a 175,000 gallon, 22-foot deep Blue Hole aquarium filled with the plants, fish and reptiles – including Albany’s celebrated river turtle – found in the Flint River’s ecosystem, and the Imagination Theater with its three-story IWERKS screen and digital surround sound.
+The centerpiece of the redevelopment is the Flint RiverQuarium, a 175,000 gallon, 22-foot deep Blue Hole aquarium filled with the plants, fish and reptiles – including Albany’s celebrated river turtle – found in the Flint River’s ecosystem.
 Riverfront Park, with its expansive views of the river, Turtle Grove Play Park, water features and riverside trails, gives families the opportunity to play and learn together.
 The RiverFront Trail now travels north three miles to Cleve Cox Landing on Philema Road.
 Eventually the trail will connect to Chehaw – “Nature’s Playground” and south to Radium Springs Garden, one of Georgia’s Seven Natural Wonders.

 Take time to listen to Ray Charles’ music while sitting on piano keys in the Ray Charles Plaza.
 This plaza features a life-sized bronze statue of “The Genius of Soul” seated at his piano.
 Spend the day at the newly expanded and renovated Thronateeska Heritage Center, encompassing the Wetherbee Planetarium, Science Discovery Center and Museum of History, as well as a model train layout.